Conformal gauge theory of vector-spinors and spin-3/2 particles: Introduction

 \section{Introduction}

-The most studied theory of spin-$\tfrac{3}{2}$ particles due to Rarita and Schwinger \cite{Rarita:1941mf} is known to lead to inconsistencies.
+The most studied theory of spin-$\tfrac{3}{2}$ particles due to Rarita and Schwinger \cite{Rarita:1941mf} is known to lead to inconsistencies (the properties of such particles in supergravity are well studied yet out of the scope of this work).
 This field theory is described by a vector-spinor $\Psi_\mu$ whose vacuum field equations state the vanishing of the gamma-trace and longitudinal components, thus getting rid of the two spin-$\tfrac{1}{2}$ irreducible representations \cite{Das:1976ct}.
 As Johnson and Sudarshan \cite{Johnson:1960vt} first showed, a way to notice that the interacting theory is flawed is provided by computing the equal-time commutators and noticing that causality is jeopardized.
 Later, Velo and Zwanziger \cite{Velo:1969bt} proved that this feature reflects the appearance of a tachyonic mode, which is found by analyzing the normals to the characteristic surfaces of the equations of motion \emph{after} substitution of the primary and secondary constraints.
 Heuristically, this problem arises due to an accidental symmetry of the free theory, which is broken when coupled to external backgrounds such as the electromagnetic field.
-This implies that the number of propagating d.o.f.\ is different in the free and interacting theories.
+This implies that the number of propagating degrees of freedom (d.o.f.)\ is different in the free and interacting theories.

 The action introduced in \cite{Rarita:1941mf} actually belongs to a one-parameter family of actions which are physically indistinguishable, and the parameter generates the so-called contact symmetry, see, e.g.,\ \cite{Pilling:2004cu}.
 In particular, the construction of \cite{Pilling:2004cu} shows that this theory can be derived by demanding that there are $8$ propagating degrees of freedom carried by a massive spin-$\tfrac{3}{2}$ particle.
 Notice that there is a singular value of this parameter in which the aforementioned analyses do not apply anymore.
 Furthermore, in a recent paper \cite{Valenzuela:2023aoa} the authors performed a Hamiltonian analysis of the constraints of the theory, showing that Dirac's conjecture \cite{Dirac:1950} that the secondary constraints ``generate" gauge transformations does not apply for the Rarita-Schwinger model, and also pointing out that there is a \emph{physical} spin-$\tfrac{1}{2}$ excitation.